Skip to main content

 5 mentions Positive Neutral Negative

 • “This game is like 2 hours of content stretched into 7-8 in the worst way possible.
-The core gameplay is fine but far too simple for its length.
-Every dungeon is split into 3+ quests, and you have to repeatedly walk back through the overworld and redo many rooms.
-At every turn they try to milk the little content for as much playtime as possible, making it profoundly tedious for no reason.”
+The core gameplay is fine but not exceptional, with weird decisions about mobility.
+It's way too simple for its length and unnecessarily prolonged.
+Every dungeon is split into multiple quests requiring repetitive backtracking and replaying rooms, making it profoundly tedious and clearly milking what little content there is.”

 • “If only the grind weren't impacted by the annoying victory flow-breaking moments.
-As long as you play as Zipango, this could have been a fun game where you feel good farming mobs, but the way it is, it’s not worth the time.”
+Playing as Zipango, this could be a fun game where you can enjoy farming mobs, but as it stands, it's not worth the time.”

-• “The core idea of the game had potential to be a 'feel good farming mobs' game, but the grinding experience doesn’t feel good as it is.”
+• “The core idea of the game had potential to be a 'feel good farming mobs' type, but it just doesn't feel good, and the grinding experience falls flat.”

 • replayability